Corbin Carroll Player Props: Diamondbacks vs. Mariners

-On Saturday, Corbin Carroll (.419 on-base percentage in past 10 games, 51 points above season-long percentage) and the Arizona Diamondbacks play the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 8:10 PM ET.
+On Sunday, Corbin Carroll (.636 slugging percentage in past 10 games, including three home runs) and the Arizona Diamondbacks face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
+First pitch is at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Mariners.
+He had a hitless performance in his last game (0-for-3) against the Mariners.

 Corbin Carroll Game Info & Props vs. the Mariners